bbe2/portfolio/README.md

-To Whom it May Concern,
+I am an instructor of undergraduate and graduate courses in C++, Python programming, data mining, systems design and analysis, and STEM technical communication using GPT and custom entropic scoring algorithms to measure written precision and clarity.
+I prioritize every student through interactive learning structures, JAMs, and promoting a positive sense of self directed towards career sustainability.

-I am an instructor of undergraduate and graduate courses in C++, Python programming, data mining, systems design and analysis, and STEM technical communication with GPT and entropic scoring algorithms.
-I endeavor on a dashboard and iterative process to strenthen righting with precision and clarity.
+Computer science, like many organic models, adapts.
+I’m passionate about how melittologic (bees), and arachnids adapt with vision, collaboration, and structure.
+Their system design endpoints inspire my design organization work by assessing sustenance fulfillment, territory monitoring, and house cleaning.

-~brian
+I frequently create academic courses across domains inclusive of sophisticated template methodologies and use of Colab environments. ~brian

 ![festooning](https://user-images.githubusercontent.com/59778456/235022589-fbb23ebb-d35f-4533-b767-491e1414c652.PNG)